Ways to Recognize Respiratory Care Week at Your Facility

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-So, when is national respiratory care week and what can you do to participate in it?
-In this article, we’ll go over the details, significance, and purpose of this event and provide suggestions for how you can celebrate it with your community and staff.
+So, when is national respiratory therapists week and what can you do to participate in it?
+Here, you’ll discover the details, significance, and purpose of this event alongside suggestions for how you can celebrate the specialized staff who deserve to be spotlighted.

 When Is Respiratory Care Week?

-This event was first held in 1982, a year after President Ronald Reagon underwent lung surgery for a gunshot wound.
-Respiratory therapists on his care team played an important role in his recovery, inspiring Reagon to proclaim this week as a way to honor their work.
+This event was first held in 1982, a year after President Ronald Reagan underwent lung surgery for a gunshot wound.
+Respiratory therapists on his care team played an important role in his recovery, inspiring Reagan to proclaim this week as a way to honor their work.

 As a facility leader, it’s important to recognize and spread awareness about all the effort that your respiratory therapists put in each and every day.
 Not only does this help boost staff morale, but it also fosters a stronger connection with the healthcare community at large.
 Below are five ways that you can help celebrate this annual event.